New google ads account for your funeral home?

 If you don't have a Google Ads account yet and you're about to start running ads for your funeral home, stop and read this first.

-Because the biggest mistake new advertisers make isn't the wrong keywords or a bad budget.
+Because the biggest mistake new advertisers make isn't necessarily the wrong keywords or ads.
 It's going in with the wrong expectations.
 They spend real money in month one, expect the phone to ring, and pull the plug when it doesn't.
 Then they write off Google Ads completely.

 That's an expensive mistake to make, and it's completely avoidable.